marinescudan/fake-or-real/content/en/questions/8-geller.en.md

     explanation_media_url: "https://www.youtube.com/watch?v=7GZEtb2C7p0"
     stats_media_url: "https://www.youtube.com/watch?v=7GZEtb2C7p0"
     question_title: ""
-    question_text: ""
+    question_text: "This video, showing men destroying a car with baseball bats, was posted on YouTube with a title that reads 'Angry immigrants attack a police car'."
     explanation_title: ""
     stats_title: ""
     click_count: 0
 ---
 ### This is fake!

-The video is actually showing the filming of a movie, taken out of context and presented as immigrants vandalising a car.
-As it is posted in a blog that consistently publishes anti-immigrant posts, the audience of the blog might be people who are already primed to believe this misrepresentation.
+The video was shared as evidence of so-called ‘migrant crime’ in Italy.
+But the video actually shows the filming of the 2015 Italian film ‘Mediterranea'.
+If you look closely, you can see members of the film crew holding up a microphone and a reflector.

-The link that leads to a YouTube video is also embedded in a channel that consistently pushes such false narratives.
+The video was posted by anti-immigrant bloggers around the world, and has since been debunked, but it illustrates how easy it is to take video footage and present it out of context with a different headline to lead viewers to believe something other than what is actually shown in the original video.